2 methods to find the missing alt attributes of your web images!

 Alt attributes are important elements for images on a website.
 They provide a textual description of the image, which is essential for accessibility, SEO, and user experience.
 Unfortunately, sometimes images do not have an alt attribute defined, which can affect the SEO structure of your website.
 In this article, we will show you two effective methods for finding and correcting missing alt attributes in your web images.

-The first method involves manually auditing your images by going through each page of your website.
+The first method is to perform a manual audit of your images by browsing each page of your website.
 Take the time to check each image and make sure it has an appropriate "alt" attribute.
 If you find images without an "alt" attribute or with insufficient descriptions, add the relevant information to describe them accurately.

 Browser developer tools are very useful for inspecting and modifying the HTML code of a web page.
 Open your browser's developer tools (for example, the Inspector in Google Chrome) and search for "img" tags in the page's source code.
 Check whether the images have "alt" attributes defined and update any that are missing or incorrect.